sbb-design-systems/lyne-components/src/components/sbb-tooltip-trigger/readme.md

 # sbb-tooltip-trigger

 The `sbb-tooltip-trigger` component is used to trigger a tooltip by pressing a button.
-By default it renders the `sbb-icon` `information-circle-small`.
-With the property `icon-name` it is possible to define a custom icon.
+By default, it renders the `sbb-icon` `information-circle-small`; with the property `icon-name` it is possible to define a custom icon.
 Moreover, it is possible to override the `sbb-icon` with custom content by slotting it.

 ## Usage

 The examples below shows how to use the component with the `<sbb-icon>` and custom content.

 ### Tooltip trigger with sbb-icon
 ```html
  <sbb-tooltip-trigger id="tooltip-trigger"></sbb-tooltip-trigger>